sandhawke/schemove/README.md

 generally interoperable.

 A _movable_ schema is one which does not depend on the URIs of its elements for their meaning.
-Instead, it depends on a natural language definition.
+Instead, it depends on the text of a natural language definition.
+(But don't worry, there's no AI here.
+This is just simple string matching.
+The meaning of the text only matters to human readers.)

+### Example

 For example, imagine you need a "family name" property.